 Expenses already paid directly by the student or spouse or parent(s) can be considered; pending expenses (i.e., expenses yet-to-be-paid) are not eligible.
 Note: The payment of insurance premiums, regular health maintenance, and routine expenses such as eye glasses and elective cosmetic procedures (e.g., orthodontic braces) are NOT considered unusual medical expenses and will not be considered.

 Unexpected/non-recurring medical expenses

 If you and/or your spouse and/or parent(s) have paid for unusual or unexpected medical expense for a member of your household that are not reimbursed.
 These expenses are over and above typical health maintenance costs due to an unexpected, extraordinary or non-recurring emergency or incident.
-The Office of Financial Aid and Registrar assumes that you and your family members will have insurance coverage.
+The Office of Financial Aid assumes that you and your family members will have insurance coverage.
 Only those costs not covered by insurance or another agency may be considered.

 Parent in college

 The University will evaluate this on a case-by-case basis.
 Having a parent in college can typically be considered for a parent who loses his or her job, who is involuntarily unemployed and needs to go through retraining, or whose employer who requires the employee to be in college.

 Note: If college costs are being provided by the employer or an agency such as Job Training, the parent being in college cannot be considered for financial aid revision.